 Other features contributing with a relevance below 5% including "helpful votes", "traveler type", "hotel name" and "user country" are not scrutinized in this paper.
-Nevertheless, each of them plays a role on the model built, although its lesser relevant role in comparison with the top influencing features.
+Nevertheless, each of them plays a role on the built model, although with a less relevant role in comparison with the top influencing features.